Hakan1998/PS-Group-5/docs/source/Forecast.rst

 Data Source: https://opendata.cityofnewyork.us/

-.. note: The Following Part only highlights the most important Functions.
+.. note::The Following Part only highlights the most important Functions.

    For detailled Information and examples look at the original Github: